yhagio/tutorialedge.net/content/projects/hacker-news-clone-vuejs/part-5-single-news-article-view.md

 # Some Global Style Changes

-To polish this just a little bit more, let's add a `static/style.css` file to our project and populate it with the following CSS:
+To polish this just a little bit more, let's add some styles to our root level `App.vue` component:

 ```css
 body {